 - The Maltese citizenship may be revoked if the candidate is found to have provided any misleading information, false documents or have concealed any vital information in the course of the application process

-- The Maltese citizenship will be revoked if the candidate is found to be imprisoned for over 12 months in any other country
+- The Maltese citizenship will be revoked should the candidate be imprisoned for over 12 months in any other country

-- If the candidate is accused of any criminal charges involving paedophilia, defilement of minors, abduction, kidnapping, rape, prostitution, assault, etc., the citizenship may be revoked
+- If the candidate is accused of any criminal charges involving paedophilia, defilement of minors, abduction, kidnapping, rape, prostitution, assault or similar criminal activity, their citizenship could be revoked

 - The citizenship may be revoked if the applicant is found to pose a severe threat to the national security of not just Malta but also of any other EU nation

 - The citizenship could also be revoked if the applicant is found to be a party to any activity which is likely to cause Malta disrepute